 This section describes the data denial experiments used to determine the SEVIRI smoothing time used in this study.
-In these experiments satellite-retrieved ash column loadings at a verification time (t_0) were considered the "truth" and compared using the root-mean-squared-error (RMSE) to satellite-retrieved ash column loadings with 50% of the pixels randomly removed and replaced with a time averaged field using observations up to 8 hours before and after t_0 .
-This was done for each hour in the period 8 - 14 May 2010.
+In these experiments satellite-retrieved ash column loadings at a verification time (t_0) were considered the "truth" and compared using the root mean squared error (RMSE) to satellite-retrieved ash column loadings with 50% of the pixels randomly removed and replaced with a time-averaged field using observations up to 8 h before and after t_0 .
+This was done for each hour in the period 8-14 May 2010.
 This experiment was performed 50 times using different random sampling to assess the spread in the RMSE due to different areas in the plume being replaced.

 Figure A1 shows the results of the data denial experiments.
 The solid symbols show the median RMSE value and the boxes indicate the interquartile range.
 There are several interesting points to note.
 Firstly, there is a large spread between different days.
 This is due to the time varying mass eruption rate of the volcano and changing meteorological conditions.
 Secondly, the minimum in the RMSE does not always occur when the data from the closest times are used.
-This is most evident on 9, 10 and 14 May where there is a minimum at \pm 2 hours.
-On these days there is also only a small variation in RMSE when the averaging window is increased from \pm 2 hours to \pm 8 hours.
+This is most evident on 9, 10 and 14 May where there is a minimum at $\pm 2h$.
+On these days there is also only a small variation in RMSE when the averaging window is increased from ± 2 to ± 8 h.
 It can also be seen that as the averaging window increases the distribution of RMSE values becomes more negatively skewed.
-RMSE penalises variance as it gives errors with larger absolute magnitudes more weight than errors with small absolute values.
-It is thus sensitive to outliers, which are reduced by the time averaging method.
-This is one disadvantage of using RMSE to compare satellite images, or in fact any pair of 2D fields and provides further motivation for new verification measures.
-On 8, 11, 12, 13 May the behaviour is monotonic, as the RMSE increases as the averaging window increases, however there is little difference in RMSE between using ± 1 hour or ± 2 hours.
+RMSE penalizes variance as it gives errors with larger absolute magnitudes more weight than errors with small absolute values.
+It is thus sensitive to outliers, which are reduced by the time-averaging method.
+This is one disadvantage of using RMSE to compare satellite images, or in fact any pair of 2-D fields and provides further motivation for new verification measures.
+On 8, 11, 12, 13 May the behaviour is monotonic, as the RMSE increases as the averaging window increases, however there is little difference in RMSE between using ± 1 or ± 2 h.
 The interquartile ranges on these days show the distribution of RMSE is more Gaussian.
-Similar results are obtained if 20%, 80% and 100% of the data are replaced (not shown).
+Similar results are obtained if 20, 80 and 100% of the data are replaced (not shown).